 - If your bicycle accident should have been covered by insurance but the claim was denied, you may be entitled to bring a legal action for bad faith against the insurance company in civil court.

-What Can You Do to Maximize Your Bicycle Accident Claim?
+What Can You Do to Maximize Your Santa Ana Bicycle Accident Claim?

 After a bicycle crash caused by someone else’s negligence, if you are able, gather as much information as possible at the scene of the accident.
 Take pictures with your cell phone and get names and contact information for any eyewitnesses.
 Get medical attention right away, to ensure no hidden injuries go undiagnosed, to get the treatment you need, and to establish a record of your injuries.
 Speak with an experienced Santa Ana personal injury lawyer as soon as possible for your best chance of recovering the maximum compensation available.

-At HN Injury Lawyers, our trial attorneys are efficient and proactive.
+At HN Injury Lawyers, our Santa Ana bike accident attorneys are efficient and proactive.
 We really get to know our clients and always do our best for them, regardless of how big or small the case.
 If you have been hurt in a bicycle accident, call us at (657) 333-5726 to find out how we can help.